home

 No time limits or tiebreakers

-NO time limits and NO tiebreakers at the World Series although it is optional at any level prior to the World Series as time constraints force the issue.
+NO time limits and NO tiebreakers at the World Series although it is optional at any level prior to the World Series as time constraints force the issue in addition the Masters program requests it.

 Official Ball

-The official ball of NAFA is the white Worth Dream Seam Ball.
+The official ball of NAFA is our own manufactured ball with a cork center white cover NAFA 120 stitch 375 pound-.47 core ball.
 Also the white DeBeer XL290 Red Stitch .44/400 tacky grip medium stitch ball is approved for all but the World Series.
-Both balls will also be approved for the 2007 season but only the Worth Dream Seam will be used at the 2007 NAFA World Series.
+Both balls will also be approved for the season but only the NAFA Logo'd Ball will be used at the NAFA World Series.
+In rare cases we will use a yellow ball but our players prefer white whenever possible although the trend is moving towards a yellow ball with the players as more and more get exposed to it.

 Tournament Format

 Each event format is the decision of the tournament director and state director.
-We recommend the NAFA 3GG Format and provide brackets for most numbers of teams on our website.
+We recommend the NAFA 3GG Format and provide brackets for most numbers of teams by email from the National Office.
 We know that this is not always possible and leave the decision of the format to the State Director or Tournament Director.
+An event that brings all teams back both days is a 4GG with 3 round robin seeding games on Saturday that send all teams to a single elimination bracket on Sunday.

 Fence Distances

-Fence distances of 250 are required for all NAFA Championship play.
+Fence distances of 250 minimum are required for all NAFA Championship play.
 Only the State Director may allow fences shorter or longer for qualifying play.
 It is recommended that fences not be shorter than 225 and not farther than 275 for any level of play of Mens' Fastpitch.
+When the air is light due to elevation the fences should be longer by 10%.

-We do NOT recommend a double First base for men’s Fastpitch but it is optional in NAFA.
-If one is used both portions of the bag will be treated as one unit.
+We do NOT recommend a double First base for men's Fastpitch but it is optional in NAFA.
+If one is used both portions of the bag will be treated as one.

 Team Classification